interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall (NET0470) provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Operator ID, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,9](../../../../requirements/astm/f3411/v22a.md)**)

+#### Height consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Track Direction (**[astm.f3411.v22a.NET0470,Table1,14](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+If the observed Height resolution is less than 1 meter, this check will fail.

+#### Height Type consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Height Type (**[astm.f3411.v22a.NET0470,Table1,15](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+If the observed Height Type indicates a value different than Takeoff Location or Ground Level, this check will fail.

 #### Track Direction consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Track Direction (**[astm.f3411.v22a.NET0470,Table1,19](../../../../requirements/astm/f3411/v22a.md)**) is valid.
 If the observed Track Direction is less than -359 and is greater than 359 and different than 361 this check will fail.
 If the Track Direction resolution is less than 1 degree, this check will fail.